rotki/rotki/docs/api.rst

    :resjson bool result: The result field in this response is a simple boolean value indicating success or failure.
    :statuscode 200: Action ids successfully added
    :statuscode 400: Provided JSON or data is in some way malformed.
-   :statuscode 409: User is not logged in.
-One of the action ids provided is already on the list.
+   :statuscode 401: User is not logged in.
+   :statuscode 409: One of the action ids provided is already on the list.
    :statuscode 500: Internal rotki error

 .. http:delete:: /api/(version)/actions/ignored/